VU-DETAIL/vu-detail.github.io/people/jiao.md

 His research interests are on robust and efficient computing for intelligent applications such as AI and machine learning.
 He received 6 paper awards/nominations in international conferences such as DATE, EMSOFT, DSD, and SELSE.
 He published 50+ papers in international conferences and journals.

-He is an associate editor of IEEE Trans on CAD, a TPC member of DAC, ICCAD, ASP-DAC, GLSVLSI, LCTES, and panelist of NSF/DoE.
+He is an associate editor of IEEE Trans on CAD, a TPC member of DAC, ICCAD, ASP-DAC, GLSVLSI, LCTES, and a panelist of NSF/DoE.

 His research is sponsored by NSF, NIH, L3Harris, and Nvidia.